Glenn Robinson III: High school career

 As a freshman, he played junior varsity for Lake Central.
 At the time, his father lived in Atlanta, and Robinson grew up with his mother, Shantelle Clay-Irving alongside his younger brother Gelen.
 During the summer between his freshman and sophomore season, he came under the wing of two substitute father figures: Dave Milausnic, Lake Central Varsity Basketball head coach, and Wayne Brumm, AAU SYF Players under-17 coach.
 Milausnic convinced Robinson to come to the gym for early morning workouts, often waking Robinson at his home.
-Brumm, who would eventually continue to mentor Robinson as a collegian, advised Robinson to hire a personal trainer named Andrew Wallen, who helped Robinson augment his vertical leap.
+Brumm, who would continue to mentor Robinson as a collegian, advised him to hire a personal trainer named Andrew Wallen, who helped Robinson augment his vertical leap.
 He also helped Robinson bulk up from 167 lb prior to his sophomore year to 210 lb in two years.

 As a sophomore, he was a first-team all-area selection after leading Lake Central in scoring.
 On September 14, 2010, Robinson became the first verbal commitment to the Michigan Wolverines men's basketball class of 2012.
 At the time, he had scholarship offers from Colorado, Valparaiso, Missouri State, IUPUI and Indiana State, and Rivals.com rated him as the 118th-best player in the class of 2012.
 On February 5, 2011, Robinson posted his career-high 39 points against East Chicago Central High School on 14-for-19 shooting.
 In the 2011 Indiana sectional against Munster High School, Robinson scored 31 points in an overtime 54–53 loss.